-- 5. Reflecting value of the service: We identified this rationale in relation to the four changes involving the introduction of an optional service.
-In these cases, the fee is set at a level considered consistent with the value of the service.
-The same rationale is also mentioned in documents relating to the change to core processing fees, which aimed at charging for different processing services (authorisation, clearing and settlement) according to the value customers received.
-The documents often include a qualitative description of how customers benefit from a service, but only in one case do they include an estimate of the value customers receive. - 6.
-Creating a level-playing field: We identified this rationale in relation to changes that replaced tiered fees with flat fees.
+- 6. Creating a level-playing field: We identified this rationale in relation to changes that replaced tiered fees with flat fees.
 This removed a potential competitive advantage previously given to larger acquirers.
 The rationale only applies to the structure of a fee, rather than to its level. - 7.
 Responding to customer need/creating value: We typically identified this rationale in relation to the introduction of new optional services, although the documents do not explain how Visa assessed customer need.
-The rationale also appears in relation to the elimination of a behavioural fee previously charged to issuers, who had provided feedback that they had little control over the drivers of that fee.
-106 - 8.
-Incentivising transition to a new product: We identified this rationale in relation to one fee change in our selection, the introduction of a fee on 3D Secure in 2019.
-[36]. - 9.
+The rationale also appears in relation to the elimination of a behavioural fee previously charged to issuers, who had provided feedback that they had little control over the drivers of that fee.111 - 8.
+Incentivising transition to a new product: We identified this rationale in relation to one fee change in our selection, the introduction of a fee on 3D Secure in 2019.112 [>-]. - 9.
 Encouraging change of behaviour: We identified it as the main rationale in relation to the behavioural fees in our selection.
 Visa explained to us that these fees are aimed at encouraging behaviours that improve security and system integrity, and are expected to improve the efficiency of the overall ecosystem.
 It is also mentioned (among other rationales) in relation to one opt-in service, Cardholder Verification Value (CVV2), for which a fee was introduced only when the service is used in the absence of tokenisation or 3DS.
-One of the stated purposes was to 'help to drive Acquirer behaviour towards use of tokenized PANs and 3DS'.
-108 - 10.
+One of the stated purposes was to 'help to drive Acquirer behavior towards use of tokenized PANs and 3DS'.113 - 10.
 Responding to/accounting for competition: Competition [≫] are explicitly mentioned in documents relating to several of the fee changes in our selection.
-A more detailed analysis of these instances is developed in paragraphs 8.114 to 8.120. - 8.113 We supply a full list of Visa fee changes with rationales including 'value' or 'competition' in Annex A, Table 5.
+A more detailed analysis of these instances is developed in paragraphs 8.116 to 8.122. - 8.115 We supply a full list of Visa fee changes with rationales including 'value' or 'competition' in Annex A, Table 5.